Discover All the Essential Information About Life Insurance With Bipolar Disorder in [2024] + YouTube Video

 Living a stressful life can easily shorten one’s life, but this holds if you have bipolar or not.

-It usually takes a severe case of bipolar to shorten a person’s life.
+A severe case of bipolar usually shortens a person’s life.
 This is typically the case where the person does not keep their condition under control by seeing a medical professional and not using the needed medication.

 Studies have shown that people with bipolar disorder may suffer progressive brain damage through the years of having this condition.
 Some Bipolar patients can live a full life with no brain cell damage at all.

 Research has shown that the frequency and severity of bipolar episodes are clearer in older patients with this disorder.
-The study also shows that older-aged patients spend less time in manic and hypomanic states of mind.
+The study also showed that older-aged patients spent less time in manic and hypomanic states of mind.

 However, as I stated before, everyone is different, so studies have shown that some people can be different.